-- 2 cups sweet potato, diced and cubed (1 medium sweet potato)
+- 2 cups sweet potato, peeled and cubed (1 medium sweet potato)

 - 1½ cups garbanzo beans (1 15 oz can, drained and rinsed)

 - Splash lemon juice